I am a Zivver admin

 To translate your policy into business rules, it is important to know which types of rules Zivver offers.
 This section will help you by explaining:

-3. How to customize your business rules exactly to your needs.
+- How to customize your business rules to exactly fit your needs.

 Types of business rules

-The rules you choose to determine which recommendations employees receive when they compose a message.
+The rules you choose determine which recommendations employees receive when they compose a message.
 It is important to choose rules that suit your purpose.
-This has these main purposes:
+These serve the following main objectives:

 Secure sensitive information

 To prevent data breaches and comply with laws and regulations, you must secure sensitive information correctly with encryption and 2FA.
-However, for these measures additional actions are necessary for senders and recipients.
-Business rules help to do measures only when the message contains sensitive information.
-This ensures security and user-friendliness.
+However, for these measures, additional actions are necessary for both senders and recipients.
+Business rules ensure that these measures are only applied when the message contains sensitive information.
+This guarantees both security and user-friendliness.

 You can identify these business rules by the name Secure sending upon [information type].
-They make sure that the chosen type of information is sent securely with Zivver.
+They ensure that the chosen type of information is sent securely with Zivver.

 Prevent human error

-The cause of many data leaks is that the wrong information is sent to the wrong person.
+The cause of many data leaks is sending the wrong information to the wrong person.
 With Zivver, you can warn employees if sensitive information is sent to an unusual recipient.
-You can recognize these rules by the name.
-Check a recipient for non-recent sharing of [type of information].
-They prevent wrong recipients.
+You can recognize these rules by the name Check a recipient for non-recent sharing of [type of information].
+They prevent sending to the wrong recipients.

-In addition, many data breaches occur because too many recipients are put in the TO and CC field and are visible to each other.
-With Zivver, you can give your employees an alert and encourage them to use BCC.
+In addition, many data breaches occur because too many recipients are placed in the TO and CC fields, making them visible to each other.
+With Zivver, you can alert your employees and encourage them to use BCC.
 This rule is called Consider using BCC.
-This prevents data leaks due to incorrect use of BCC.
+It prevents data leaks due to the incorrect use of BCC.

 Types of sensitive information

 Business rules are based on recognizing sensitive information.
-In this section, you can read what types of sensitive information you can base your rules on.
-Here we distinguish these types:
+In this section, you can read about the types of sensitive information you can base your rules on.
+We distinguish between the following types:

 You can base rules on both types of information.
-We explain both categories in more detail below.
+We explain each category in more detail below.

 Recognize sensitive patterns with Smart Detection

-An important type of sensitive information is sensitive patterns, for example, as social security numbers (SSN), passport numbers, IBAN numbers.
+An important type of sensitive information is sensitive patterns, such as social security numbers (SSNs), passport numbers, and IBAN numbers.
 This information is sensitive because it is used to identify individuals and can therefore be used for fraud, for example.

-With the Zivver Smart Detection module you can do automatic protection and human error prevention if sensitive patterns are present.
-This detection is highly precise because the patterns to detect meet a clear definition.
+With the Zivver Smart Detection module, you can automatically protect and prevent human errors when sensitive patterns are present.
+This detection is highly precise because the patterns to detect have a clear definition.

 You have access to a standard library of patterns, such as: